Regulatory framework

 Due to the above, the Ministry, through the Vice Ministry of Water and Basic Sanitation -VASB, structured jointly with the DNP the CONPES 3810 of 2014 Policy document, in order to comply with the provisions of the PDN 2010-2014: “Define a comprehensive aqueduct, sewage and sanitation policy for the rural sector, which is financed with contributions from the Nation and territorial entities, which must be articulated with the rural housing strategies of the Ministry of Agriculture and Rural Development.

-The MVCT defines the “National Plan for Drinking Water Supply and Basic Rural Sanitation” with the strategic objective of ensuring access to drinking water and basic sanitation in rural areas and its sustainable management, through appropriate technological solutions and participation processes. active community.a, the National Plan for Water Supply and Sanitation in Rural Areas, is a national strategy that will benefit all rural areas of Colombia, prioritizing actions in the regions belonging to the Development Programs with a Territorial Approach - PDET.
-The plan defined in this document is an integral part of the sectoral strategy for the fulfillment of Sustainable Development Goal 6, which refers to guaranteeing the availability of water and its sustainable management and sanitation for all by 2030.
-In turn, this Plan is aligned with the National Development Plan 2018-2022 and what is established in line B. Clean water and adequate basic sanitation:
+The MVCT defines the “National Plan for Rural Drinking Water Supply and Basic Sanitation” with the strategic objective of ensuring access to drinking water and basic sanitation in rural areas and their sustainable management through appropriate technological solutions and active community participation processes.
+The National Plan for Water Supply and Sanitation in Rural Areas is a nationwide strategy that will benefit all rural areas of Colombia, prioritizing actions in regions belonging to the Territorially Focused Development Programs (PDET).
+The plan defined in this document is an integral part of the sectoral strategy for the fulfillment of Sustainable Development Goal 6, which refers to ensuring access to water and sustainable sanitation for all by 2030.
+In turn, this Plan is aligned with the National Development Plan 2018-2022 and the provisions of Line B. Clean water and adequate basic sanitation:

-water and energy to promote competitiveness and the well-being of all.
+water and energy to promote competitiveness and well-being for all.

 The objective of this document is to analyze the coverage data at the national level of the aqueduct, sewage and sanitation services, with source information from the 2020 validity period reported by the territorial entities in the year 2021, where the places with the highest attention from the government, discriminated by type of service and region.
 Likewise, a state of the national panorama is presented regarding the status of goals 6.11 and 6.22 of the Sustainable Development Goals - SDG.